 Thus, a set of sets of natural numbers can be encoded by marking traces (encoding sets) by a marker signifying whether it is in the set (the marker holds at the first position) or not (the marker does not hold at the first position).
 Note that several traces encode the same set, hence we need to ensure that the marking is consistent among these traces.
 We use a distinct marker~$\marker_j$ for each $\mathcal{Y}_j$ appearing in $\phi$ and the formula

-to express consistency: the first part expresses that only the first position of a trace may (but must not) be labeled with markers and the second part expresses that when two traces coincide on their truth values of $\inprop$ at every position (i.e., they encode the same set), then they have the same marking.
+to express consistency: the first line expresses that only the first position of a trace may (but must not) be labeled with markers and the second line expresses that when two traces have the same truth value of $\inprop$ everywhere (i.e., they encode the same set), then they have the same marking.

-Thus, every model~$T$ of $\theta_\all \wedge \theta_\consistent$ encodes every subset of $\nats$ as a trace in $T$ and also $k$ sets of subsets of $\nats$ via the (consistent) marking of traces.
-Thus, the existential quantification over a model in the satisfiability problem can simulate the existential third-order quantification of the $\mathcal{Y}_j$.
+So, every model~$T$ of $\theta_\all \wedge \theta_\consistent$ encodes every subset of $\nats$ as a trace in $T$ and also $k$ sets of subsets of $\nats$ via the (consistent) marking of traces, i.e., the existential quantification over a model in the satisfiability problem simulates the existential third-order quantification of the $\mathcal{Y}_j$.